-The Initial Findings (left box at the top) and the over reading physician's diagnosis (right box at top) may be edited - see Edit Dx in Section 7.3 below).
-If a logo has been selected in Admin, Section 4.1, it will be displayed at the top left of the report.
+The Preliminary Findings (left box at the top) and the over reading physician's diagnosis (left box below preliminary findings) may be edited - see Edit Dx in Section 7.3 below.
+If a logo has been selected in Admin, Section 4.1, it will be displayed at the top right of the report.